HDA News

 How Does Vaping Affect My Oral Health?

-With the rise of medical cases over the past year that appears linked to vaping, it seems to potentially have adverse effects on your overall health and oral health.
-The hope is that you aren’t seeing effects to the point of needing to fill cavities in our Mercer County, NJ office, but you should still learn more about vaping and its potentially harmful side effects.
+With the rise of medical cases over the past few years that do appear linked to using e-cigarettes or vaping devices, there is a strong possibility that the substances present in vape juice and e-cigarette aerosol — including nicotine, propylene glycol, and other chemicals — may have health risks.
+The hope is that you aren’t seeing effects to the point of needing to fill cavities in our Mercer County, NJ, office, but you should still learn more about vaping and its potential negative effects.
+Here’s what you need to know about vaping, oral health problems, and maintaining a healthy smile.

 What Exactly is Vaping?